 Hi Mary Lee,

-One little addition to John's excellent answer: As for those who through their own fault never heard the Gospel, the Church teaches that the Light "enlightens every man who comes into the world" and that those who follow the Light by following their conscience, seeking truth and goodness, can be saved.
+One little addition to John's excellent answer: As for those who through no fault of their own, have never heard the Gospel, the Church teaches that the Light enlightens every man who comes into the world and that those who follow the Light by following their conscience, seeking truth and goodness, can be saved.

 Mary Ann